Agriculture

 DUE DILIGENCE STUDIES

-In the context of land acquisition and land development, information systems are gathered through due diligence studies.
+In the context of land acquisition and land development, information systems are gathered through due diligence studies to ensure that all potential risks and obstacles are identified and addressed like environmental concerns, zoning and land use restrictions, legal and title issues, etc. before significant resources are committed.
 These studies are conducted for the wider performance of an investigation with proper bathymetric and as-built surveys.

 TOPOGRAPHIC SURVEY

 Topographic construction surveying is conducted to determine the configuration of the Earth's surface, defined by the elevation of points on a portion of land and the location of natural and man-made features on it.
-Topographic maps are presented as contour lines showing the elevation data and symbols representing structures and features on a plot.
+This is crucial for site planning and design since it influences the layout of buildings, roads, and other infrastructure.
+This also helps in assessing the different foundation designs to be used to best suit the topography.

 For forest areas or highly vegetated lands, the capability of the LiDAR equipment to penetrate vegetation makes it possible to acquire detailed ground or topographic points through aerial survey.
 The contour map is further enhanced by overlaying the Orthophoto image, captured simultaneously during the airborne 3D laser scanning.
 LiDAR point clouds can further be represented as 3D Digital Models, Virtual Reality Environment and Data Simulations, through utilization of GIS Softwares.